 –Advanced level Practitioners can even apply these principles to real world situations to generate bold, yet workable solutions.

-go to site 3.Method of Focal Objects (MFO)
+3.Method of Focal Objects (MFO)

 –Method of Focal Objects is a creativity technique for generating new objects (products/processes/fantasy objects) through transfer of values of chosen characteristics from other randomly selected objects.

 –It will help Practitioners explore alternative solutions/directions of improvement for the focal object.

 –Morphological Analysis (MA) brings a certain level of systematic approach to search for different variants of a selected object.